library(igraph)

 sdsm(): Create random two-mode networks with approximately the same row and column sums asA.

-Before we move to an actual use case, you may ask: So which model is the right one for me?
+Before we move to an actual use case, you may ask: Which model is the correct one for me?
 That is actually quite a tricky question.
-There is some guidance available (Z. P. Neal, Domagalski, and Sagan 2021), but in general you can follow these rough guidelines:
+There is some guidance available (Neal et al. 2021), but in general you can follow these rough questions:

-- Use the model that fits you empirical setting or a known link formation process.
+- Use the model that fits your empirical setting or a known link formation process.
 If that link formation process dictates that row sums are fixed but column sums not, then choose

 fdsm()if your network is small enough.
 Sampling from the FDSM is quite expensive. - Use the